markrebec/trailguide/README.md

 ## Configuration

 The core engine and base experiment class have a number of configuration options available to customize behavior and hook into various pieces of functionality.
-The preferred way to configure trailguide is via a config initializer, and the gem sets it's config defaults via it's own initializer.
+The best way to configure trailguide is via a config initializer, and this gem configures it's own defaults the same way.

 ```ruby
 # config/initializers/trailguide.rb